Skip to main content

 • Transitional cell carcinoma (TCC).
 Named for the layer of cells lining the inside of the bladder, TCC is by far the most common form of bladder cancer.
 It's also known as urothelial cancer.
 This type of cell is also in other parts of the urinary tract.
 Your doctor will need to check the entire tract for cancer.

-• Adenocarcinoma accounts for about 1% of bladder cancers.
+• Adenocarcinoma accounts for about 1% to 2% of bladder cancers.

 • Small cell carcinoma accounts for less than 1% of bladder cancers.
 This type of cancer usually grows quickly.